 We kept driving, and soon left the Interstate for a local road that would keep us in the mountains and bypass Denver.
 The smaller road climbed higher, and soon we were above the snow line once more.
 I said to Alyssa that we would stop somewhere so she could touch the snow, a rarity now that we were a few days into summer.
 Moments later, I saw a sign marking the Continental Divide at Hoosier’s Pass and decided there’d be no place better to stop.
 We stepped out of the car and walked along a trail leading off into the woods.
 Roughly a hundred yards later, we stopped at a remaining pile of snow, dense enough to still support our weight.

 Earlier, while we were in Silverton, Alyssa bought a film called “Ghosts of the West.”
 The hour-long film talked about many of mining boomtowns built during the late 19th century only to be abandoned later, becoming ghost towns after the ore had dried up.
 At one point the film mentioned the South Park City Museum, which relocated and restored many of the old buildings, creating a historic town identical to how a boomtown would’ve looked in it’s time.
 Unfortunately, we learned about this much later and drove through the town of Fairplay never knowing it was there.
+But the name piqued our curiosity and after some quick Googling, we discovered another thing we missed: Fairplay is the real life setting for the show South Park.
+Another missed opportunity.

 Over the past few days, I had fought with the solar power kit we had bought in Albuquerque.
 I didn’t know if it had overheated while sitting in the car throughout the hot Moab days, or if another issue plagued it, but I had decided that it wasn’t working like it should be.
 Arriving in Colorado Springs, our first major city since leaving Albuquerque, we headed to a REI.
 The cashier had no issue with doing the exchange, and while there I chose to pick up a few of the travel items I had lost earlier in the trip while Alyssa went to go look at climbing gear.
 I was glad that she overcame her apprehension about the rappel and, more than that, was seeing every rock as something either to scramble up or to rappel down.
 She was hooked.